 -

-Has a rejuvenating effect and a strong detoxification function
+It has a rejuvenating effect and a strong detoxification function.

 -